Conservation Voters of PA Poconos Region Field Coordinator Job Description

 Position Requirements: This is a full-time position based in either Pike or Monroe Counties.
 Evening and weekend hours are required, along with significant travel throughout the region.
 Applicants must have reliable access to transportation.
 Reimbursement for mileage and/or required travel-related expenses will be reimbursed pursuant to CVPA policy and as required by applicable law.

 Submissions: Please submit your cover letter, resume, and contact information for two references to firstname.lastname@example.org.
 Please write “FIELD COORDINATOR” in the subject line.
 Phone calls will not be accepted.
-Applications are due by close of business on Monday, November 8.
+Applications are being accepted on a rolling basis.

 Conservation Voters of PA is an Equal Opportunity Employer committed to a just, equitable, and inclusive workplace, and encourages people from all backgrounds to apply.
 CVPA celebrates diversity and is committed to building a team that represents a variety of backgrounds, perspectives, and skills, and to creating an inclusive environment for all employees.
 All qualified applicants will receive consideration for employment without regard to race; color; sex; sexual orientation; gender identity or expression; age; religion; national origin; ancestry; citizenship status; disability; association or relationship with a person with a disability; use of a guide or support animal because of the blindness, deafness or physical handicap of the user or because the user is a handler or trainer of support or guide animals; familial status; veteran status; pregnancy or related condition; having a GED rather than a high school diploma; or any other basis protected by law.
 CVPA’s hiring and employment decisions are based solely on merit, qualifications, and business needs.